Reports

 From 1 April 2023 Llais replaced the seven Community Health Councils who have represented the interests of people in the NHS in Wales for almost 50 years.

-Spotlight on rural health and social care in Wales
+Professor Medwin Hughes on a people-centred vision for health and social care in Wales